Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has a 7-3 record against the spread while finishing 8-2 overall over its past 10 games.
+- Miami has a 7-3 record against the spread while finishing 8-2 overall in its last 10 games.

-- The Heat's past 10 contests have all gone over the total.
+- In their past 10 games, the Heat have hit the over nine times.

 - When it scores more than 113.1 points, Miami is 13-12 against the spread and 19-6 overall.